eric-culhane/eric-culhane.github.io/_portfolio/virtual-materiality.markdown

 <!-- <img src="assets\img\CybermimeticsPoster.jpg" alt="Event Poster"> -->

 <br>
 “Virtual Materiality” is a three-part series of GIF and video art exhibited as a part of the Connections Virtual Art Space in May 2020.
-I consider the relationship between digital presence and its connection to the material world at three levels: individual, society, and the state, exploring themes of climate disaster, resource privatization, mental health, and posthumanism.
+I consider the relationship between digital presence and its connection to the material world at three levels: individual, society, and the state, exploring themes of climate disaster, resource privatization, and posthumanism.

 <a href="https://www.connectionsartspace.com/virtual-materiality">The exhibition can be found here.</a>